Mast Cell Activation and Histamine Intolerance

 Essential oils can be used to support different elements of your immune system, including your mast cells, an important inflammatory cell that helps fight infection and repair your body.

-Mast cells are a type of white blood cell found in your tissues and organs, especially at places where the body interfaces with the environment, like the skin, lungs, and digestive tract.
+Mast cells are a type of white blood cell found in your tissues and organs, particularly at sites where the body interfaces with the environment, such as the skin, lungs, and digestive tract.
 They also reside in the joints, bone marrow, and central nervous system.

-In response to environmental changes or insults to the body, mast cells release mediator molecules that influence the behavior of other cells and tissues in an effort to maintain the health and balance of your body.
+In response to environmental changes or insults to the body, mast cells release mediator molecules that influence the behavior of other cells and tissues to maintain the health and balance of your body.

-When mast cells are unstable or not functioning properly, excessive histamine in the body presenting as Mast Cell Activation Disorder (MCAD) or “histamine intolerance”
+When mast cells are unstable or not functioning properly, excessive histamine in the body presents as Mast Cell Activation Disorder (MCAD) or “histamine intolerance.”

 Histamine Modulation

-Histamine supports your body’s natural response to pathogens – they create inflammatory responses to signal and boost the immune system’s fighting response.
+Histamine supports your body’s natural response to pathogens, creating inflammatory responses that signal and boost the immune system’s fighting response.

-The release of histamine is a normal defense by your body that causes the contraction of smooth muscle and the dilation of capillaries (allowing white blood cells and other proteins can better target and attack foreign bodies in the affected tissue), but an exaggerated histamine response can bind to cell receptor sites resulting in irritation and chronic inflammation.
+The release of histamine is a normal defense mechanism by your body that causes the contraction of smooth muscle and the dilation of capillaries, allowing white blood cells and other proteins to better target and attack foreign bodies in the affected tissue.
+However, an exaggerated histamine response can bind to cell receptor sites, resulting in irritation and chronic inflammation.

-Histamine levels are designed to be kept in balance by two enzymes that breaking down excess histamine and prevent allergic reactions.
-One of these enzymes lives in the lining of our intestines and must be present to maintain balanced histamine levels in the gut.
-A damaged gut lining compromises the production and secretion of this enzyme allowing histamine to build up and wreak havoc throughout the body.
+Histamine levels are designed to be kept in balance by two enzymes that break down excess histamine and prevent allergic reactions.
+One of these enzymes resides in the lining of our intestines and must be present to maintain balanced histamine levels in the gut.
+A damaged gut lining compromises the production and secretion of this enzyme, allowing histamine to build up and wreak havoc throughout the body.

-The goal is to balance, not block, the histamine response Ideally, you want to modulate histamine release, not eradicate it.
-Excess histamine can build up in your body and contribute to numerous overactive histamine responses like being allergic to and reacting to everything, including taste, touch, smell and even things that are not inherently dangerous, such as food or pollen.
+The goal is to balance, not block, the histamine response.
+Ideally, you want to modulate histamine release, not eradicate it.
+Excess histamine can build up in your body and contribute to numerous overactive histamine responses, such as being allergic to and reacting to everything, including taste, touch, smell, and even things that are not inherently dangerous, such as food or pollen.
 Symptoms present when too much histamine builds up in your body because of an inability to break it down.

 Symptoms of Mast Cell Activation and Histamine Intolerance

-When mast cells are out of balance and go unchecked, the chemicals they release can cause damage systemic damage including:
+When mast cells are out of balance and go unchecked, the chemicals they release can cause systemic damage, including:

 Mast Cell Activation and Histamine Intolerance